 Lecture focuses on a review of the complex relationship between anesthesia and pathophysiology of the excretory system.
 Pharmacologic implications as they relate to the excretory system are explored.
 Health assessments of both systems are performed.
-Clinical practice is concurrent with didactic learning.
-The student is given the opportunity to practice in the role of the nurse anesthetist.
+Clinical practice is

 Advanced Clinical Assessment